Individual Resource Games and Resource Redistributions: Examples

 \section{Examples}

 We present more thorough examples.
-They involve several resources and objectives that are modelled with a variety of logical operands.
-We use the opportunity to present fully the important formal proofs of the realized objectives.
+They involve several resources and objectives that are modeled with a variety of logical operands.
+We take the opportunity to present fully the important formal proofs of the realized objectives.

+We start with a toy example, simple but rich enough, upon which we can demonstrate all the frameworks and problems addressed in the paper.

+Then, we formally study the divorce arbitration scenario of Example~\ref{ex:divorce}, as well as a three-player variant of the scenario of interconnected economies from Example~\ref{example:telecom1}.